 - Add cumin, allow to toast until fragrant

 - Add onion, cook until translucent.
-Add ginger, garlic and red chili powder
+Add ginger and red chili powder

 - Add tomatoes and salt.
 Cook until tomatoes turn jammy